PetrosKataras/ofxGstVideoSyncPlayer/README.md

 It also uses ofxOsc for master/client communication ( play, pause etc. )

-It has been tested and developed with latest master OF 0.9.0 from github(03cbdb2) under Xubuntu 14.04 and OS X 10.8.5 with gstreamer 1.4.4 and gstreamer 1.4.5 ( although in theory it should work with any gstreamer version above 1.0 ) .
+It has been tested and developed with master OF 0.9.0 from github(03cbdb2) under Xubuntu 14.04 and OS X 10.8.5 with gstreamer 1.4.4 and gstreamer 1.4.5 ( although in theory it should work with any gstreamer version above 1.0 ) .

 This addon should be considered WIP.
 Basic functionality for play - pause and looping in a synchronized manner is there but